isaw25/QSG/README.md

 # Introduction

-This document holds the notes on Qur'anic weekly tafsir discussions held :
+This document holds the notes on Qur'anic weekly tafsir (exegesis) discussions held :

 Initial Contributors: